How to Make Nigerian Meat Pie Recipe

 Directions for preparing the Nigerian Meat Pie

-Add 1 cup of water and the seasoning.
+- Add 1 cup of water, Knorr cubes and thyme.
 Cover the pot and once the contents of the pot starts boiling, add the diced carrots and potatoes and cook till everything is well done.

 Note: In Nigeria, we also refer to margarine as butter but for my audience in the Western countries, please do NOT use butter for the meatpie dough because butter is too hard and this makes it difficult for you to mix it with the flour to achieve the crumbly look.
 So please use margarine.